IT Modernization of your legacy systems and current architecture – TechTrends Weekly Round-Up 4

 Many people have been trying to transform IT architecture for years now, but have seen struggles and success from it.
 One of those best practices that came out of these trials is implementing a Microservices Architecture.
 Read to learn about what a Microservices Architecture even is, why you would want to follow this process to help transform your IT architecture, and how to go about this process, with 8 key takeaways.

 Agile integration bridges the gap between legacy and modern systems

 As companies continue to move from legacy systems to modern systems, one thing is missing: your digital assets that are already in your legacy systems.
 But the question here is, how do you access these digital assets with the new modern processes being implemented while staying competitive?
 Developers believe the 3 pillars of agile integration is the answer by using open APIs and events to connect your entire infrastructure together.

 Modernizing your IT architecture legacy with new software development approaches isn’t an easy task.
-There are the legacy systems already in place with data silos, digital assets that need to be made available afterwards, and vendor lock-in concerns when moving to new environments.
-With not many standards to look towards for inspiration, companies have not only these challenges but alongside modernizing technology architecture, the goals of reducing cost, improving customer and employee satisfaction, and gaining insight into data to create new products are still there.
-To give your company the best chance to take these legacy systems and build modern systems from them, without creating tech debt, is to leverage API integration, microservices platform, and data abstraction.
-These processes will help transform your current architecture into one that is flexible to take on the new modern age of technology.
+There’s the legacy systems already in place with data silos, digital assets that need to be made available afterwards, and vendor lock-in concerns when moving to new environments.
+With not many standards to look towards for inspiration, companies have not only these challenges but after modernizing your technology architecture the goals of reducing cost, improving customer and employee satisfaction, and gaining insight into data to create new products are still there.
+To give your company the best chance to take these legacy systems and build modern systems from them, without creating tech debt, is through API integration, microservices platform, and data abstraction.
+These processes will help transform your current architecture into one that can take on the new modern age of technology.